coltorapps/builder/apps/docs/src/app/docs/schema/page.md

 The schema consists of two main keys: `entities` and `root`.

-The `entities` key contains objects representing instances supported by the builder, like text fields and sections.
+The `entities` key contains objects representing entities instances supported by the builder, like text fields and sections.
 They are uniquely identified by an ID, and each of these objects includes:

 - `type`: The name of the entity definition.
-- `attributes`: Attribute values.
+- `attributes`: Attributes values.
 - `parentId` (optional): Holds a reference to the ID of the parent entity.
 - `children` (optional): Represents an array of entity IDs specifying the order of children within a parent entity.